 AIMS centres are looking for TUTORS / TEACHING ASSISTANTS for the 2014-2015 academic year

 The African Institute for Mathematical Sciences (AIMS) centres are unique postgraduate educational centres recruiting students from the whole of Africa and preparing them for careers in the quantitative sciences.
-The current network has centres in South Africa (since 2003), Senegal (since 2011), Ghana (since 2012), Cameroon (since 2013) and the newest centre is expected (subject to confirmation) to open in Tanzania in 2014.
+The current network has centres in South Africa (since 2003), Senegal (since 2011), Ghana (since 2012), Cameroon (since 2013) and the newest centre in Tanzania (2014).

 Each centre needs a dedicated group of advanced students and academics as tutors for its postgraduate programme, to assist in its exciting teaching programme.
 Students coming to AIMS have strong backgrounds in the Mathematical Sciences (including pure and applied mathematics, physics, computer science, mathematical biology and other fields).
 Outstanding lecturers are recruited from all over the world to teach a 9 month postgraduate diploma course preparing students for advanced postgraduate research.
 The course is unusually broad in scope and employs the latest pedagogical method in order to stimulate critical and creative thinking.

 Student participation in class and independent work are strongly encouraged.
 The unique residential character of the Institute allows for optimum interaction between students and lecturers in a congenial environment at all hours.
 AIMS facilities include an excellent library and a state of the art computer laboratory.

 Tutoring at an AIMS centre is a great opportunity to meet and work closely with highly-respected scientists from around the world.

 Appointments will normally be made for a minimum duration of one full academic year, which runs from mid-August until the end of June.